 - Even worse is the Sailor Moon R movie.
 At the beginning, all five characters are barely able to take down one flower creature.
 Shortly afterwards, they are taking down the exact same enemies in crowds.
 Each.

 - Subverted in Tengen Toppa Gurren Lagann, when the enemies in the antispiral universe are easily defeatable (which the characters even remark on), before suddenly becoming extremely powerful and wiping out some Ganmen, as well as forcing the rest to retreat.
-This can, however, be explained as an actual plot device, as the tactic was deliberate to cause despair.
 However, shortly after this, the main characters are once again able to fire their weapons at the enemies, destroying them in droves - previously, these enemies were dodging all of the same attacks being used with ease.

-- Done intentionally in Street Fighter II The Animated Movie.
+- Done intentionally in Street Fighter II: The Animated Movie.
 Bison, who is virtually omnipotent, decides to fight Ryu and Ken as a straight martial artist by not using his Psycho Power.
 Granted even then he was still capable of mopping the floor with them even just using Martial Arts, and they just barely managed to defeat him in the end.

 - In Kikaider, he fights a new Monster of the Week.
 Fighting one alone is usually no easy task for him, but in the OVA series, Gill is creating an entire army of duplicated copies of all the robots he ever fought.
 He managed to kill all of them, with lightening speed.
 Though this isn't to show the monsters got weaker as much as Jiro became an unstoppable killing machine.